srg-ics-uplb/blog/content/articles/jach/jach_014-timeline.rst

 The following table outlines a 12-week timeline for developing a research proposal in computer systems, with two weeks for identifying the research gap and two weeks for developing the methods section.
 The timeline assumes 3 hours of work per week, totaling 36 hours, and includes generic tasks and deliverables to produce a comprehensive proposal addressing a research gap in the field.

 This timeline is for CMSC 190/200 students.
 The proposal presentation is usually during Week 14 and Week 15 of the semester.
-The 3 hours of work per week is just the minimum to accommodate other workloads.
+The 3 hours of work per week is just the minimum to accommodate other workload of the students.

 .. list-table:: Weekly Timeline
    :widths: 10 45 45